eazow/knowledge-hierarchy/english/toefl/sentences.md

 30. Many people who wanted to become archaeologists ended up pursuing other careers and contributing to archaeological research only as unpaid amateurs.

-31. Even before the discovery of germs, beliefs that disease spread by “miasmas” （noxious forms of bad air）prompted attention to sewers and open garbage.
+31. Even before the discovery of germs, beliefs that disease spread by "miasmas"(noxious forms of bad air) prompted attention to sewers and open garbage.

 32. Since the consumer considers the best fruit to be that which is the most attractive, the grower must provide products that satisfy the discerning eye.

 33. With no oceans to dissolve it, out gassed carbon dioxide began to accumulate in the atmosphere, intensifying the green house effect even more.

 34. Buildings contribute to human life when they provide shelter, enrich space, complement their site, suit the climate, and are economically feasible.

 35. Research into the dynamics of storms is directed toward improving the ability to predict these events and thus to minimize damage and avoid loss of life.